Causus defilippii

+The specific name, defilippii, is in honor of Italian zoologist Filippo De Filippi.

 Description

 The average total length (including tail) of C. defilippii is 20–35 cm, rarely exceeding 50 cm.

 The head is short and wide, and the snout is prominent, pointed and upturned.
 The rostral is large.
 The eyes are medium-sized.
 The circumorbital ring consists of 1–2 preocular scales, 1–2 postoculars and 1–2 suboculars that separate the eye from the supralabials.
 There are a total of 6–7 supralabials and 7–10 sublabials.
 The first 3–4 sublabials are in contact with the anterior chin shields.
 The posterior chin shields are very small and indistinguishable from other posterior scales.
 The temporal scales number 2+3, sometimes 2+4, and rarely 1+2.

 Midbody there are 16–18 rows of weakly keeled dorsal scales that have a velvety appearance.
 There are 108–128 ventral scales: rarely more than 117 in males, or less than 118 in females.
 The anal scale is single.
 The divided subcaudals number 10–19: seldom less than 14 in males, or more than 15 in females.

 The color pattern consists of a light brown, pinkish brown to gray or grayish green ground color, overlaid with a series of 20–30 crescent-shaped dark markings that run down the back.
 However, these marking may be indistinct.
 The head has a characteristic V-shaped marking with the apex on the frontal plate.
 There is also an oblique dark streak present behind the eye.
 The belly is yellowish while, uniformly colored or with scattered small grayish brown spots.
 Juvenile specimens are commonly a glossy black or gray.